 About the Author

-Kaye Dent is an attorney at Dent Law Office, Ltd. A graduate of Hofstra University School of Law she specializes in Elder Law and Estate Planning Services.
-She is a member of Wealth Counsel, Elder Counsel, and National Academy of Elder Law Attorneys.
-She can be reached at 217-465-1234 or by email: email@example.com.
+Kaye Dent is an attorney at Dent Coulson Elder Law, LLC.
+She is a graduate of Hofstra University School of Law and specializes in Elder Law and Estate Planning Services.
+She is a member of Wealth Counsel, Elder Counsel, and the National Academy of Elder Law Attorneys.
+She can be reached at (618)-632-7000 or by email: email@example.com.

 Contributor since January 23rd, 2018